lesiamon/Maa-littleX/README.md

 - **Jac**: The programming language used to define the application's logic.
 - **Jac Cloud**: Hosted execution environment for Jaseci applications.
-- **Jac-Splice-ORC**: Create advanced workflows by orchestrating multiple tools and APIs with LLMs.
+- **Jac Splice Orc**: Create advanced workflows by orchestrating multiple tools and APIs with LLMs.

 Install dependencies with: